VasuTammisetti/VasuTammisetti/README.md

 ### Key Achievements

+- **Chain-of-Thought VLA (NEW)** -- Built a reason-before-act driving agent on nuScenes that pairs LLaVA chain-of-thought reasoning with a trained SigLIP action head, outputting real driving trajectories, steering and longitudinal control (not just bounding boxes). ~2.9m trajectory ADE and ~82% steering agreement on held-out scenes.
-- **VLM for ADAS (NEW)** -- Built a zero-shot perception system using Vision Language Models (LLaVA) that analyzes driving scenes with Camera-LiDAR fusion, eliminating the need for costly annotation pipelines.
+- **VLM for ADAS** -- Built a zero-shot perception system using Vision Language Models (LLaVA) that analyzes driving scenes with Camera-LiDAR fusion, eliminating the need for costly annotation pipelines.
 This bridges the gap between foundation models and safety-critical autonomous driving, enabling scene understanding, hazard detection, and driving recommendations without any task-specific training.
 - **Industry-first** brake/signal classifier -- **89% mAP** on MFN100 NPU
 - **95% stereo depth accuracy** at 5-50m range at 30 FPS
 - **40% tracking robustness** improvement via meta-learning